k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-2/2.lesson-3/intro.md

 ---
 kind: unit

-title: Welcome to Kubernetes unit
+title: Client Side verification of BoB

-name: kubernetes-intro
+name: oci-verify-bob
 slug: 1
 ---

-Welcome to the Kubernetes playground!
-Run:
+Welcome back to kubernetes.
+Now, we are switching sides and becoming a `customer` who uses the `webapp` product.

 ```sh
 kubectl version